-If your body temperature doesn’t raise or fluxuates wildly then you may not be ovulating and you may have either a thyroid or adrenal problem or both.
+If your body temperature doesn’t raise or fluctuate wildly then you may not be ovulating and you may have either thyroid or adrenal problems or both.

 Your body temp should be no less than 97.8 degrees.

-The image above is from one of my patients, you can clearly see the fluctuation of body temperature in the beginning and what happens after getting thyroid medication.
+The image above is from one of my patients, you can clearly see the fluctuation of body temperature at the beginning and what happens after getting thyroid medication.